Uterine Fibroids (cont.)

 Fibroids grow in response to stimulation by the hormone estrogen, produced naturally in the body.
-These growths can show up as early as age 20 and shrink after menopause when the body stops producing large amounts of estrogen.
+These growths can show up as early as age 20, but tend to shrink after menopause when the body stops producing large amounts of estrogen.

-Fibroids can be tiny and cause no problems, but they also can grow to weigh several pounds.
-Fibroids grow slowly.
+Fibroids can be tiny and cause no problems, or they also can grow to weigh several pounds.
+Fibroids generally tend to grow slowly.